pmeisen/js-gantt/README.md

 [![license](https://img.shields.io/github/license/pmeisen/js-gantt.svg)](LICENSE)

-js-gantt is used to create simple, dependency free gantt-charts.
+js-gantt is used to create simple Gantt-Charts with JavaScript.
+The implementation offers a rich set of configuration possibilities.

 ## Examples
 ![Example01](/docs/Example01.png)